rafid0028/Practice-SQA-Eclipse-Selenium-Java/README.md

 3. There should be a pop up chrome browser with Google homepage and one minimized facebook homepage.
 4. The console will display title verification results.

+P.S: SHOULD WORK FINE IN ANY OTHER IDEs, tested on Intellij Community Edition.
+Just unzip and run the Main.java file.

 ## **Expected Output (Sample)**
 ```
 Google